VerenaG/VerenaG.github.io/README.md

 | list      | BidirectionalIterator  |
 | map       | BidirectionalIterator  |
 | set       | BidirectionalIterator  |

+There are also special kinds of iterators.

+**Insertion Iterators:**
+An insertion iterator is a kind of output iterator that inserts items into a container.
+The insertion iterators all work in a similar fashion.
+The increment operator (++) is a no-op (it does nothing), and the iterator does not actually keep track of any position.
+The dereference operator (*) returns the iterator, not a value.
+The assignment operator (=) is then overloaded to insert the right-hand operand in the container.
+Three different insertion iterators are available:

+- back_insert_iterator: inserts items at the end of the container

+- front_insert_iterator: insert items at the front of the container

+- insert_iterator: inserts items in the container at a special position (If the container is a sequence container, new items are inserted immediately before position.
+If x is an associative container, items are inserted at the appropriate position)

+**Reverse Iterator:**
+The Reverse Iterator reverses the direction of a given iterator.
+It is only available for containers that provide bidirectional or random access iterators.
+If there is a container with a bidirectional iterator, the reverse_iterator produces a new iterator that moves from the end to the beginning of the sequence defined by the underlying bidirectional iterator.

+**Const Iterators:**
+Each container must supply an iterator type and a const_iterator type.
+Functions such as begin () and end () return iterator if they are called on a non-constant container, and const_iterator if they are called on a constant container.
+Const_iterators return non-modifiable objects.
+That means that a modification of the content is not allowed and only read access is supported.
+The standard requires that a plain iterator be convertible to const_iterator, but not the other way around.

 **Note:** The most important point to remember about iterators is that they are potentially unsafe.
 Like pointers, an iterator can point to a container that has been destroyed or to an element that has been erased.
 You can advance an iterator past the end of the container in the same way a pointer can point past the end of an array.
 With a little care and caution, however, iterators are safe to use.